 The goal of the Finance Justice Fund is to help accelerate the work of OFN member CDFIs serving rural, urban, and Native communities experiencing disproportionately high rates of poverty and disinvestment.
 The Fund will support CDFIs of different sizes, varying balance sheets, and operational capacities with low-cost, long-term debt and grant capital.

-Contact OFN Chief Lending and Investment Officer, Amir Kirkwood, to learn more about becoming an investor or funder in the Finance Justice Fund.
+Contact OFN Chief Investment and Network Officer, Amir Kirkwood, to learn more about becoming an investor or funder in the Finance Justice Fund.